How to build confidence in your teaching skill – a guide for new teachers

 One of the most difficult things for those new to teaching is starting.

 - Another useful exercise is to assist an experienced metal clay teacher whose style you admire.
 Watching how they set up the room, organise the training, explain and demonstrate the techniques can help you with your own planning and teaching.
-Having a teacher mentor you can be the quickest way to build your confidence and gain valuable feedback on your teaching technique.
+Having a teacher mentor you can be the quickest way to build your confidence in your training skill and gain valuable feedback on your teaching technique.

 - Often new teachers are concerned about teaching larger classes so why not start with a one-to-one?
-When you get more confident, restrict your class size so you can keep control of the lesson.
+When you get more confidence in your training skill, restrict your class size so you can keep control of the lesson.

 - Offer to do a short demonstration for free.
-This can help you build up your confidence and also may result in people booking on your classes.
+This can help you build up confidence in your training skill and also may result in people booking on your classes.
 Make sure you take business cards or flyers for your classes!

 - If you can, get some formal training in how to teach.
 This should include actual teaching practice with detailed feedback from your tutor to help you refine your teaching style.